Kai Chōshizuka Kofun: Overview

 The tumulus was excavated in 1925, at which time a vertical-type stone-lined burial chamber was discovered in the center of the posterior circle.
 The chamber had an inner length of 6.5 meters, a width of 0.9 meters, and a height of 1.2 meters.
 The opening of this burial chamber in 1928 drew considerable attention due to the wealth of grave goods and clear connections to the Kansai region of Japan.
 It had a thick vermillion coating on the walls and floor.
 Of especial interest were five bronze mirrors, which had been made from the same mold as bronze mirrors recovered from the Bizen Kurumazuka Kofun (Okayama), the Sanbongi Kofun (Fujioka, Gunma), and the Fujisaki Site (Fukuoka, leading to speculation that these were some of the 100 mirrors sent by Emperor Cao Rui to the Kingdom of Yamatai in 238 AD per ancient Chinese records.

-Other artifacts included a large quantity of iron swords, spearheads, and other weapons, stone tool]s and various items of jewelry, including magatama and cylindrical beads.
-From these artifacts, the tumulus can be dated to the early Kofun period, around the late 4th century AD, and it can be inferred that the people who constructed it had strong ties to the Yamato dynasty.
+Other artifacts included a large quantity of iron swords, spearheads, and other weapons, stone tools and various items of jewelry, including magatama and cylindrical beads.
+From these artifacts, the tumulus can be dated to the early Kofun period, around the late 4th century AD, and it can be inferred that the people who constructed it had strong ties to the imperial dynasty.
 Many theories have been advanced as to the identity of the person buried in this tomb.
 One theory is that it is a person named "Mihitaki no Okina" based on accounts of the travels of Yamato Takeru in this area during this time period as recounted in the Kojiki and Nihon Shoki.
 Most of the artifacts recovered from this site are now stored at the Tokyo National Museum.

 Further excavations were conducted in 1966 by Meiji University and in 1985 by the Yamanashi Prefectural Board of Education, and the surrounding area has been maintained as a public park.
 In excavations from 2001 to 2004, a protrusion was discovered on the west side of the posterior circle.
 This area was found to contain an unprecedented amount of wooden artifacts pertaining to rituals which were conducted at the site.